Setting up a Discretionary Trust in a Will can be a useful way of protecting assets.

 Provide For Vulnerable Beneficiaries

 A Discretionary Trust can ensure that a vulnerable person is properly protected.
-A vulnerable person could include somebody who is lacks the physical or mental capacity to look after their own affairs or beneficiaries who might be struggling financially or are facing bankruptcy.
+A vulnerable person could include somebody who lacks the physical or mental capacity to look after their own affairs or beneficiaries who might be struggling financially or are facing bankruptcy.
 You can ensure that your trustees provide vulnerable beneficiaries with assistance in the handling and management of their inheritance.

 Welfare Benefits Protection